gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The `kotlin-dsl` plugin is now published to the Gradle Plugin Portal with proper licensing information in its metadata.
 The plugin is published under the same license as the Gradle Build Tool: the Apache License  Version 2.0.

-This makes it easier to use the `kotlin-dsl` plugin in an enterprise setting where published licensing information is required.
+This makes using the `kotlin-dsl` plugin easier in an enterprise setting where published licensing information is required.

 #### Precompiled Kotlin script plugins improvements